Intro to Sampling

 🧠 Learn More

-Is it finally time to use our PDF to generate random samples and approximate an integral?
-Almost.
-Using a non-uniform PDF will cause generated samples to be more or less dense in different regions of the interval.
+Using a non-uniform PDF will cause generated samples to be more/less dense in different regions of the interval.
 In areas where samples are more dense, each rectangle generated should have a smaller width, since there are more samples to better approximate the dense area.
 Likewise, in areas of less sample density, the width of the rectangles should increase, since that rectangle needs to approximate more of the function because fewer samples will be in that region.
 But how much to we scale these rectangle widths by?
 By the value of the PDF at the random sample point.
 Take a look at this concept in the visualization below.

 Uniform sampling vs Importance sampling